kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

   - **Automated Backup**: recover database from any point within the retention period (which is 1 to 35 days).
 Takes a full daily snapshot and also stores transaction logs throughout the day.
 When a recovery is initiated, AWS chooses the most recent daily back up, then applies the transaction logs from that day.
 This allows point-in-time recovery down to a second within the retention period.
   - Automated Backups are enabled by default.
 Backup data is stored in S3; user gets free storage equal to the size of the database.
   - Elevated latency during backup window (I/O may be suspended); therefore, carefully schedule the backup window.
-  - By default, Autmated Backups are deleted when the RDS instance is deleted.
+  - By default, Automated Backups are deleted when the RDS instance is deleted.
   - **DB Snapshots**: manual process (user initiated).
 These are stored even after the RDS instance is deleted.
 - **Multi-AZ**: When you provision a Multi-AZ DB Instance, Amazon RDS automatically creates a primary DB Instance and synchronously replicates the data to a standby instance in a different Availability Zone (AZ).
   - Intended for disaster recovery.